verifyica-team/verifyica/README.md

 }
 ```

-Verifyica swaps the paradigm to be test argument first oriented ...
+Verifyica swaps the paradigm to be test argument oriented ...

 - Given a set of test arguments, execute each test method with the test arguments.